Berlin: Editing a Townscape

 The Past is Past: Long Live the Past!

-is a common phrase.
+Reading a landscape is a common phrase.
 The ‘language of architecture’ is the means of reading about the past and present of places, and perhaps their futures, too.
 Reading a townscape is the same, applied to urban areas.
 It isn’t only the building statements made by architects that count.
 Highway engineers, landscape gardeners, vehicle designers and many other contributors tell us something by their work.
 We can even include the ephemeral individuals and groups who occupy spaces for some fleeting moments.
 Their appearance and actions add to the sense of place alongside the fixed elements of what we see and hear.

 Berlin today is of the greatest interest for its changing city landscape.
 At the end of World War II it was largely wrecked.
 Then it became divided between the capitalist west and the communist east.
 The need in both east and west was to get the city back into action as a national treasure, even if that was to be done using contrasting ideologies.
 It was a game of two geographical halves.
 The East German government administered much of the historic city centre.
 It demolished some key buildings, replacing them with modern structures for uses in line with its political ideology of peoples’ palaces under a powerful state system.
 Others were restored, though there were also cases of neglect.
 When the communist East Germany, the German Democratic Republic, collapsed and was combined with the Federal Republic of Germany, a vast programme of rebuilding and repairing began.
 Two notable buildings erected during the communist period were demolished.
 One is being replaced with a version of the palace the East Germans knocked down.
 Another is planned for replacement in similar fashion by a rebuilding of what stood there before.